The Cellular Potts Model on Disordered Lattices: Introduction

-In this paper, we will limit ourselves to the CPM, which has good performance on these two points.
+In this paper, we will limit ourselves to the CPM, which has good performance on these two points, \textit{i.e.}, cell-shape descriptiveness, and natural neighbor exchange.
+These abilities of the CPM, naturally lead to a greater computational cost when compared to the models in which cells are described as single particles~\cite{beatrici2023, osborne2017}.
+However, the method is generally considered efficient and has seen widespread adoption.
 For example, the CPM has been successfully used to study cell sorting and rearrangements~\cite{Glazier1993, Graner1992, Mombach1995}, chemotaxis~\cite{tan2024, ouaknin2009, kafer2006}, topotaxis~\cite{steijn2023}, cell migration patterns~\cite{plazen2023, wortel2021, niculescu2015, matsushita2022, kabla2012}, wound closure~\cite{noppe2015, scianna2015}, tumor growth and invasion~\cite{Szab2013}, and the interactions of cells with extracellular matrix~\cite{rubenstein2008, tsingos2023, crossley2024}.
 Several open-source packages are available for using the CPM~\cite{swat2012, chaste_2020, simmune_1999, toolkit2015, morpheus2014, artistoo2021} and the approach has been extensively reviewed,~\textit{e.g.}, see Refs.~\citenum{savill2007, Mare, Scianna2012, Scianna2013}.
-However, despite its popularity and qualities, the method is known to suffer from lattice artifacts~\cite{Mare} and can have a relatively high computational cost~\cite{beatrici2023, osborne2017}.
+However, despite its popularity and qualities, the method is known to suffer from lattice artifacts~\cite{Mare}.
+That is, in certain regimes of model parameters, the shape of cells and macroscopic properties of the system are strongly affected by the symmetries of the underlying lattice.
 Some of the known issues have been addressed.
 For example, cells can be fragmented at a sufficiently high rate of cell membrane fluctuations (low surface tension).
 This was resolved by Durand and Guesnet~\cite{Durand2016} by adding an efficient connectivity check.
 In addition, a node-based version of CPM has been recently proposed with the goal of reducing lattice artifacts~\cite{Scianna2016}.
 This model describes the cells as polygons and tracks their vertices.